-In 2011, the Board of Trustees approved the UIC Sustainability Fee (formerly known as the Green Fee) as an initiative to improve the quality of campus operations, reduce UIC’s environmental impact, and generate awareness about environmental and sustainable issues by creating opportunities for students’ involvement.
+The Sustainability Fee is a student-led initiative to improve the quality of campus operations, reduce UIC’s environmental impact, and generate awareness about environmental and sustainable issues by creating opportunities for students’ involvement.

 Paid for by all undergraduate, graduate, and professional students, the Sustainability Fee is a $3 per semester fee.
-The Sustainability Fee funds small, short-term projects, helps to subsidize larger, long-term projects on campus, and helps fund student travel to sustainability-related conferences.
-Funding from this fee is administered by the Sustainability Fee Advisory Board (SFAB) comprised of undergraduate, graduate and professional students, faculty, and staff.
+The Sustainability Fee funds small, short-term projects and helps to subsidize larger, long-term projects on campus.
+Funding from this fee is administered by the Sustainability Fee Advisory Board (SFAB).
+SFAB is a board comprised of students , staff, and faculty that meets bi-monthly during the academic year.
+Interested in being on the board?
+Contact firstname.lastname@example.org.

 Approximately $120,000 is available per academic year to fund proposals that aid in establishing a sustainable campus environment by expanding such areas as composting, landscaping, and transportation initiatives while also reducing waste and conserving resources.
 Funding proposals must address the three pillars of sustainability – environmental protection, social equity, and economic benefit – and align with one or more of UIC’s Climate Commitments.